benryves/SmartCOD/README.md

 Options are retained after executing a command, so for example if you are building and loading a .COD file in one command line you only need to specify `-cod <filename>` before the build command and it will still be set when the load command runs.

 If you need to unset an option you can do so manually with the `-unset <option>` option.

+Most commands do not take arguments however the `CALL` command will always take a job name and any arguments previously specified for that job name with the `-params` option.

 ### BUILD